The Peddlers: 1960s

+In 1968 they released the album Freewheelers, consisting of standards arranged by Keith Mansfield.
+In September that year, it was reported by Disc and Music Echo that the group had been signed by film producer, Carlo Ponti to write four songs for his new film.
+They had also released a new single, "Comin' Home Baby" which did well for Mel Torme.
+It was due for release on 4 October.
+A week later on the 11th, their new album was due for release.
+This follow-up, Three in a Cell, included a version of "On a Clear Day You Can See Forever", from the 1965 musical of the same name, which was later sampled for its bass and Hammond organ riff.

+In 1969, their single "That's Life" was released.
+It was reported by Record Mirror in the March 22 issue that the group were trying to find two dancing girls to join their act for the promotion of their release.

+The third and final CBS album, Birthday, followed in 1969, and brought the band two UK Top 40 singles in "Girlie", and "Birth" which reached No. 17.

 1970s

 The single "Girlie" did well in New Zealand, hitting the no. 1 spot in May 1970.
 Following Birthday, the Peddlers returned to Philips, where they released Georgia on My Mind in 1971 and Suite London (1972).
+Also that year, they released "Honey Come Back".
+It was a hit in New Zealand peaking on week two at no. 8 in The Listener chart in July.

-On Philips they released Three for All in 1970 including "Tell the World Were Not In", "Working Again", "My Funny Valentine" and "Love for Sale".
+On Philips they released Three for All in 1970 including "Tell the World We're Not In", "Working Again", "My Funny Valentine", and "Love for Sale".
+"Tell the World We're Not In" got on to the Listener chart.
+Spending three weeks in the chart, it peaked at no. 18.

 Trevor Morais left the trio during an Australian tour in 1972, and was replaced on drums by New Zealander Paul Johnston.
 The Peddlers disbanded in 1976.
 The anthology How Cool Is Cool...
 The Complete CBS Recordings was released by CBS in 2002.

 Electronic record producer Luke Vibert sampled their "Impressions (Part 3)" for "The Premise", a track which featured on his album, Musipal.

 After the Peddlers

 Trevor Morais joined Quantum Jump.
-He later opened the El Cortijo studio in Málaga, Spain, and has worked with David Essex, Howard Jones, Elkie Brooks and Björk.
+He later opened the El Cortijo studio in Málaga, Spain, and has worked with David Essex, Howard Jones, Elkie Brooks, and Björk.